 - Stinky Toufu

-This tour is perfect for your stopover in Shanghai.
+The private Shanghai layover tour to Xinchang Ancient Town is perfect for your stopover in Shanghai.
 It is an all-inclusive private half-day tour.
 The tour guide will pick you up at Pudong International Airport.
 You will enjoy a relaxing boat ride and a tasty local lunch in this hidden gem where is less touristy.
 Don’t miss out this great chance to see the real water village of China even you just have a short stopover in Shanghai.
 To book this tour, please click here.

 How to get there